breslin/breslin.github.io/home.md

 **User experience**

-A keen eye for detail and an understanding that design and engaging user journeys are crucial for today's consumers.
+A keen eye for detail and an understanding that design and engaging user journeys are crucial to satisfy today's consumers.
 I've had leading hands-on experience in the user experience design of all projects I've been involved in.

 **MVP and prototypes**

-I develop beautifully designed, user friendly, minimum viable products, wireframes and prototypes.
+From customer devlopment through to final product, I develop beautifully designed, user friendly minimum viable products, wireframes and prototypes.

 **Product ownership**

 Strategic thinking, getting things done, analysing data & making decisions, influencing others positively.
+I've worked with small and larger design teams, internal and external.
+I have a technical background and am very comfortable working with product teams.

 **Team building**

-We built a team of 7 at Sian's Plan.
-I have experience in hiring and all that entails.
+I built a team of 7 from scratch at Sian's Plan and have hired at the majority of my previous roles.
+Engineers, designers and in operations.
+Externally I've briefed, sourced, interviewd and worked with a number of fantastic development and design contractors and agencies.

 **Solutions driven**